mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : The RTP/RTCP packet to transmit.

+### RESET\_STREAM and STOP\_SENDING

+QUIC uses RESET\_STREAM and STOP\_SENDING frames to terminate the sending part of a stream and to request termination of an incoming stream by the sending peer respectively.

-If a sender knows that a packet, which was not yet successfully and completely transmitted, is no longer needed, the sender MAY close the stream by sending a RESET\_STREAM frame.
+A RoQ sender MAY use RESET\_STREAM if it knows that a packet, which was not yet successfully and completely transmitted, is no longer needed.

-QUIC allows an application to abort reading the stream and specify an error code
-{{Section 3.5 of !RFC9000}}.
-An RTP receiver can signal this to the RTP sender by sending a QUIC STOP\_SENDING frame, which is exported to the RTP sender through the ROQ API, as described in {{api-considerations}}.
-The RTP-sender SHOULD not interpret the reception of STOP\_SENDING as an indication that the RTP receiver lost interest in the media stream as a whole, but rather that a part of the media stream was not received timely.
-In this case, the late data could also delay the following media frames due to head-of-line blocking, which the sender can avoid by transmitting new media frames on new QUIC streams.
-A sender that receives STOP\_SENDING MUST NOT retransmit any media frames already sent on the QUIC stream, on which it received the STOP\_SENDING, on a new QUIC stream.
-An RTP sender SHOULD instead continue to send media frames on new QUIC streams starting with the first frame that was not transmitted on the stream that received STOP\_SENDING.
+A RoQ receiver that is no longer interested in reading a certain partition of the media stream MAY signal this to the sending peer using a STOP\_SENDING frame.

+When a RoQ sender receives a STOP\_SENDING frame, the RoQ sender MUST open one or more new QUIC streams to send new media frames.
+Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s).

 Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for the following frame on the same stream.
-In that case, STOP\_SENDING might lead to unintentionally skipping one or more frames.
+In that case, STOP\_SENDING and the following RESET\_STREAM would also drop the following media frame and thus lead to unintentionally skipping one or more frames.

 > **Editor's note:** A receiver cannot cancel a certain frame but still receive